bbengfort/jobs-report/README.md

 **Visualization of the monthly jobs report by the BLS**

-ELMR = Economic Labor Measurement Report

-Just a temporary name for now - but thought it might be cute for a start.
 You can find ELMR online as well as help documentation at the following links:

 - [ELMR Application](https://elmr.herokuapp.com/)
 - [ELMR Read the Docs](http://jobs-report.readthedocs.org/en/latest/)

 Note that pushing to the `master` branch of this repository will automatically redeploy the app to Heroku.
 Pushes will also update the documentation on ReadTheDocs.org.

 ## Components

 This project consists of the following:

+- An ingestion system that fetches data from the Bureau of Labor Statistics
 - A simple Flask application that serves data with a RESTful API
 - A front end visualization created with D3 and Bootstrap